OrbiGoal/OrbiGoal/README.md

 - Providing a user-friendly search interface
 - Ensuring high performance and minimizing lags with the great number of teams and players
 - Difficulty in finding a dataset with both the relevant player information as well as player faces
-- Ensuring high performance and minimizing lags with the great number of teams and players
-- Difficulty in finding a dataset with both the relevant player information as well as player faces

 #### Diagrams
 <div align="left" style="margin-right: 20px;">